 A charge will be made for exam fees where a student fails to sit an exam which forms part of the Learning Agreement and for which the College has paid.

 Once enrolled, a student is liable for the fee identified in this agreement regardless of whether they subsequently decide to withdraw from the course.
-Reimbursement in whole or in part for fees paid will only be considered in truly exceptional cases, subject to clause 1 of the Student Registration/ Enrolment conditions.
-All applications for reimbursement should be made in writing to the Payments Officer.
+Reimbursement in whole or in part for fees paid will only be considered in truly exceptional cases.
+All applications for reimbursement should be made in writing to email@example.com.
 Appropriate supporting documentation must be attached (e.g. medical certificates).

 The College reserves the right to make a deduction of £25 or 15% (whichever is the greater) from such reimbursements to represent the administration and other costs to the College occasioned by the student’s withdrawal.
 If the College requires a student to leave for reasons of conduct, the student will remain liable for the whole amount agreed at enrolment.
 Any reimbursement approved by the Principal will be made within fifteen College working days of the date of receipt of the application for such reimbursement.
 Full reimbursement will be made within fifteen College working days where courses are cancelled by the College.

-Any student who is enrolled on a course and wishes to transfer to a different course should put their request to their tutor.
-The decision will be made by the relevant Head of Centre.
+Any student who is enrolled on a course and wishes to transfer to a different course should put their request to firstname.lastname@example.org and a decisions will be made.
 There will be no refunds for courses at a lower fee.

 Credit notes in whole or in part may be obtained for course withdrawal for reasons agreed between the student and the College which are not covered in the reimbursement criteria above.
 Credit notes may be valid for a one year period from the date of issue and are not transferable subject to the College’s discretion.
 Students should apply in writing for a credit note.

-Fee reductions will only be applicable to courses as indicated in this prospectus and to students meeting the criteria as laid down in this prospectus.
-Evidence must be provided on College form C025.
+Fee reductions will only be applicable to courses as indicated in the course information.

 Receipts will be provided for all monies paid to the College except where payment is made through BACS or standing order.